-Research the areas that were first settled in the "New World" and the dwelling structures that were built by indigenous people and the European settlers.
+Research the areas that were first settled in the "New World" and the dwelling structures that were built by indigenous people as well as the structures built by the European settlers.

 - How were the structures influenced by the physical environment? - How did the physical environment impact the location, design and materials used in the creation of the structures?